conan-io/conan-io.github.io/_posts/2023-08-31-introducing-new-conan-clion-plugin.markdown

 Also, note that as dependency providers are a relatively new feature in CMake, you will need CMake version >= 3.24 and Conan >= 2.0.5.

-**Missing schematic of translating CLion profiles to CMake settings and then to Conan?**

 ## Installing the plugin

 To install the new Conan CLion plugin, navigate to the JetBrains marketplace.
 Open CLion,